 Her little helpers brought her two or three shillings per week.
 According to Elizabeth Weed, another witch of the same coven, Grissell and Greedigut were two little pups, one white, the other black.
 She also talked about a demon named or nicknamed Blackeman, who gave her these pets and in exchange possessed her body three times per week.

 Even old Romans didn’t pay much attention to newly found animals.
-Building Roman empire was more important and thus came to being a creature that you can see today – not in zoos or African steppes – but on coats of arms.
+Building the Roman empire was more important and thus came to be a creature that you can see today – not in Zoos or African steppes – but on coats of arms.
 Half camel, half leopard.
-It was first, albeit a little shoddy, attempt to describe animals of the Giraffidae family – giraffes.
+It was the first, albeit a little shoddy, attempt to describe animals of the Giraffidae family – giraffes.

 “How does this animal look?
 Well, I can’t draw, but try to imagine a camel with leopard’s skin.”

-Camelopardalus was haunting up to the middle-ages, until it was eternalized by Carl Linnaeus, who used this name while making scientific name for real giraffe – Giraffa camelopardalis.
+Camelopardalus was haunted up to the middle-ages until it was eternalized by Carl Linnaeus, who used this name while making a scientific name for a real giraffe – Giraffa camelopardalis.

 Thanks to the heraldry, many mythical creatures managed to survive.
-Among them two related ones.
-Allocamelus is combination of camel and donkey and cameolpardalus is very similar to camelopardalus, however it has two little curved horns.
+Among them are two related ones.
+Allocamelus is a combination of a camel and a donkey and cameolpardalus is very similar to camelopardalus, however, it has two little curved horns.

-Tokway is forest ghost that “lives” on the Trobriand Islands, near New Guinea.
-Aboriginal people there must make peace with tokway everytime they want to chop down a tree used to make a canoe.
-There is complex ritual that they use.
-First of all, the tree must be cut a little and food has to be inserted to the hole in the tree.
-Ritual continues with long incantations that are praising tokway and on the other are bad-mouthing carpentry work that is used to make said canoe.
+Tokway is a forest ghost from the Trobriand Islands, near New Guinea.
+Aboriginal people there must make peace with the Tokway every time they want to chop down a tree used to make a canoe.
+There is a complex ritual that they use.
+First of all, the tree must be cut a little and food has to be inserted into the hole in the tree.
+The ritual continues with long incantations where the Tokway is praised and carpentry work is cursed.

-King of the cats who lived in the Knowth cave, burial chamber that lies two miles away of more known Newgrange.
-He looks like a cat, but you wouldn’t mistake it with any ordinary pet, thanks to his bull-like size.
+King of the cats who lived in the Knowth cave, a burial chamber that lies two miles away from more known Newgrange.
+He looks like a cat, but you wouldn’t mistake it for any ordinary pet, thanks to his bull-like size.
 He steals people… but more like fairies.
 To understand this, I can recommend you Tolkien’s essay On-Fairy Stories.

-In times past, the forest were green as far as an eye can see.
-And then civilisation came … and … no, this is another fairy-tale.
+In times past, the forests were green as far as an eye can see.
+And then civilization came … and … no, this is another fairy-tale.
 Or more precisely, reality, that concerned Indians of the Ona tribe, living in Tierra del Fuego.
 Fifty years ago there were about fifty of them, now, nobody survived, only their memoirs.
-And creatures, for example parrot named Kerrhprrh.
-His role was turning green leaves red, when autumn came.
+And creatures, for example, a parrot named Kerrhprrh.
+His role was turning green leaves red when autumn came.
 According to the legend that J. Cambell wrote down, it took place long ago, when women of the Ona tribe were witches and majestic mountains that we can see today, were people.

-Original Ahuizotl, the creature used as a symbol of aforementioned ruler, was water monster that looked like: a) a dog with long tail with human hand on its end, or b) half human, half ape, or eventualy c) hybrid of a dog and snake.
+Original Ahuizotl, the creature used as a symbol of the aforementioned ruler, was a water monster that looked like: a) a dog with a long tail with a human hand on its end, or b) half human, half ape, or eventually c) hybrid of a dog and snake.

-That is the fate of every mythical creature; their appearance changes by time.
-In any case, Ahuizotl had human hand on its tail.
+That is the fate of every mythical creature; their appearance changes over time.
+In any case, Ahuizotl had a human hand on its tail.
 This was its most distinctive attribute.

-It ate human meat, however its favourites were teeth, nails and eyes.
+It ate human meat, however, its favorites were teeth, nails, and eyes.
 Without these body parts were its victims usually found three days later.
-It’s said that their souls went straight to the paradise.
+It’s said that their souls went straight to Paradise.